netscaler/netscaler-k8s-ingress-controller/docs/analytics.md

 # Analytics and observability

-Analytics from Citrix ADC instances provides you deep-level insights about application performance which helps you to quickly identify issues and take any necessary action.
+Analytics from Netscaler instances provides you deep-level insights about application performance which helps you to quickly identify issues and take any necessary action.

 ## Enabling analytics using annotations in the Citrix ingress controller YAML file